scy-phy/minicps/docs/swat-tutorial.rst

 HMI_LIT101-Pv shows a graph of the last fifteen samples of the water level from the tank in :math:`mm`.

-IF you let the time pass you'll notice that the flow will increase and the MV101 and P101 status will remain the same.
+IF you let the time pass you will notice that the flow will increase and the MV101 and P101 status will remain the same.
 That is because by default the tutorial launches a *dumb* PLC1 script.
 You can check ``examples/swat/plc1a.py`` to gain more insights.